 Coffee makers, popcorn poppers and small microwaves (1000 watt power consumption or smaller) are permitted.
-All other cooking appliances (toasters, roasters, ovens, frying pans, etc.) are prohibited.
+All other cooking appliances (hot plates, toasters, roasters, air fryers, ovens, frying pans, etc.) are prohibited.
 Students are encouraged to share appliance use with roommates and to use cooking appliances in the hall kitchen.
 Electrical alterations or room construction is not allowed in any residence hall room.

 Cooking and Food Storage

-Each residence hall has kitchen facilities which may be used to prepare snacks and meals.
+Each residence hall, except Bowen, has a kitchen facility which may be used to prepare snacks and meals.
 Each student who uses a kitchen facility shares in the responsibility of washing dishes, utensils, and keeping the counters, floor, stove, sink, and refrigerator clean.
 Problems of shared cleaning responsibility may result in the temporary closing of kitchen areas.

 Any food kept in residence hall rooms must be stored in appropriate, tightly-closed containers.
 All food should be removed from the room during official vacation periods such as semester and Spring Break.
 Refrigerators should be cleaned and unplugged before leaving for these vacations.